 The Company selected a weighted-average discount rate of 4.38% in 2011, representing a decrease from the 5.17% weighted-average discount rate selected in 2010 for the Company's U.S. defined benefit pension plans.
 The Company selected an average discount rate for the Company's international defined benefit pension plans of 4.77% in 2011, representing a decrease from the 5.32% average discount rate selected in 2010.
 The discount rates are used to measure the benefit obligations at the measurement date and the net periodic benefit cost for the subsequent calendar year and are reset annually using data available at the measurement date.
-The changes in the discount rates used for 2011 were primarily due to decreasing long-term interest yields on high-quality corporate bonds during 2011.
-At December 31, 2011, the decrease in the discount rates from December 31, 2010 had the effect of increasing the Company's projected pension benefit obligation by approximately \$60.9 million.
+The changes in the discount rates used for 2011 were primarily due to decrease in the discount rates from December 31, 2010 had the effect of increasing the Company's projected pension benefit obligation by approximately \$60.9 million.
 For 2012, the Company expects that the aforementioned decrease in the discount rate will have the effect of increasing the net periodic benefit cost for its U.S. and international defined benefit pension plans by approximately \$0.5 million, as compared to the net periodic benefit cost for 2011.